Brasil Global Tour

 The former logo of the Brasil Global Tour which was sponsored by Gillette, and was in use from 2012 to 2015.

-Brasil Global Tour, officially with sponsorship the Chevrolet Brasil Global Tour, is a package of all the friendlies of the Brazil National Team from October 2012 until the 2022 World Cup in Qatar.
+Brasil Global Tour, officially with sponsorship the Chevrolet Brasil Global Tour, is a package of all the friendlies of the Brazil national football team from October 2012 until the 2022 World Cup in Qatar.
 The CBF has used the fact that Brazil is one of the most sought after teams in the world to market itself and Brazil's friendly games on the international stage.
 The contract between CBF and Pitch International, the company that operates the tour, started in October 2012, and runs through the 2022 FIFA World Cup.
 Because Brazil was the host of the 2014 FIFA World Cup, they had no qualification games for the tournament as they automatically qualified as the hosts.
 This led to them only playing friendly games for the first few years of the contract, making the proposition more valuable to Pitch International.